 Through DOE’s Carbon Capture, Utilization, and Storage R&D Program, the Office of Fossil Energy has a comprehensive portfolio of technological solutions that help keep CO2 emissions out of the atmosphere.
 In a recent announcement, DOE’s Office of Fossil Energy awarded $51 million to nine new projects for coal and natural gas power and industrial sources, and a total of $21 million to 18 projects for DAC.

-As DOE’s primary carbon capture research facility, the National Carbon Capture Center has reduced the projected cost of carbon capture for fossil-based power plants by one-third through the pilot testing of approximately 60 advanced technologies.
+As DOE’s primary carbon capture research facility, the National Carbon Capture Center has reduced the projected cost of carbon capture for fossil-based power plants by approximately 40% through the pilot testing of approximately 60 advanced technologies.
 The facility has worked for more than a decade with over 30 government, industry, university and research organizations from seven countries, completing more than 110,000 hours of testing.
 Recently, the center significantly expanded its testing of carbon capture for natural gas-fueled power generation.

 “The National Carbon Capture Center is building on our history of innovation,” said Northington.
 “Our team is excited to actively support technology developers who are working to advance the full value chain of carbon capture technologies – carbon capture from power generation and industrial sources, carbon utilization and DAC.”

 Southern Company – which manages and operates the National Carbon Capture Center for DOE – has committed to a long-term greenhouse gas reduction goal of net-zero emissions by 2050.
 The company’s robust R&D program is exploring carbon capture for fossil-based generation and CO2 utilization, as well as natural systems to remove and sequester carbon from the atmosphere.
 Southern Company also leads a world-class geologic sequestration R&D program that is evaluating carbon source and sink synergies in the Southeast.